amolkharche13/terraform-suse-observability/README.md

 Please ensure that you read the instructions thoroughly to understand the necessary prerequisites, configuration options, and deployment steps.

+⚠️ This repository is not designed for installing the SUSE Observability Cluster in air-gapped environments.

 ### Prerequisites

 1. Ensure that `helm` is installed on your local machine.
 If it is not installed, you can install it using the following commands: